 (Option I) For admission into the Historical, Pastoral and Theological departments, the applicant must be “competent” (normally proven through transcript evidence of successful completion of a one-year university course or its equivalent within the previous four years, or by passing a written examination) in at least one language selected from among ancient or modern languages necessary for their research.
 Alternatively, the applicant may be admitted on the condition that he or she will be able to demonstrate competence in at least one of these languages before entering the first year of studies.
 The ADC Admissions Committee determines the entrance language based on the student’s statement of purpose and previous language study.
 Students must demonstrate competence in a second language before beginning the second year in their Program, with the provision that at least one language is a language of modern scholarship.

 N.B.
 For admission, the Biblical Department requires proficiency (2 years of study) in biblical Hebrew for those specializing in Old Testament studies, together with competence in biblical Greek.
 Proficiency in biblical Greek is required for those specializing in New Testament studies, together with competence in biblical Hebrew.
 Competence in one modern language (German, French, Spanish, or Italian) is also required before beginning the second year in the program.

 (Option II) Requires language competence as appropriate to the area of study.

 No full-time residence is required for the ThM.
 The program is to be completed in not less than one year and not more than six years from the time of original registration.

 Students are admitted into one of two options:

 Option II: eight courses, of which six are in an area of major interest and two in other areas, up to half of which may be at the 3000 level if there is no 6000 level version, plus an extended essay from one of the courses.

-The MA in Theology provides students with a graduate-level competence in several areas of theological study, preparing students for doctoral work.
+The MA in Theological Studies provides students with a graduate-level competence in several areas of theological study, preparing students for doctoral work.

 There are two options for the MA in Theological Studies: